Walt Frazier: Style

 Since the late 1960s, Frazier has been known for being a fashion icon, and was one of the first major pro athletes to be acclaimed as such.
 The website Clyde So Fly catalogs and grades every suit he wears while broadcasting New York Knicks games on the MSG Network.

 Frazier has a line of Puma sneakers named after him.
 The first Puma Clyde was released in 1973.
 Until that time, the Converse Chuck Taylor, launched in 1917, was the only basketball sneaker bearing a player's name.
 Frazier, then, is the first modern NBA star to have his own line of sneakers.
 The promotional material references Frazier's "signature colorful style".

 Frazier's loquacious, rhyming broadcast commentary has become part and parcel of his image.
 His phrase "posting and toasting" — a description of player moving close to the basket and scoring over a rival — inspired the name of the popular Knicks blog, postingandtoasting.com.
-And his phrase for playing tough defense, "tenacious D," provided the name for actor Jack Black's humorous musical duo Tenacious D.
+His phrase for playing tough defense, "tenacious D," provided the name for actor Jack Black's humorous musical duo Tenacious D.